Web Development with GoLang

 Query Parameters

-Query parameters are appended to the URL and can be accessed using the r.URL.Query()
+Query parameters are appended to the URL and can be accessed using the r.URL.Query() method.

 func queryHandler(w http.ResponseWriter, r *http.Request) {